knpuniversity/symfony2-series/knpu/episode2/remember-me.rst

     </form>

-This works a bit like login does: as long as we have a ``_remember_me`` check and it's checked, Symfony will take care of everything automatically.
+This works a bit like login does: as long as we have a ``_remember_me`` checkbox and it's checked, Symfony will take care of everything automatically.

 Try it out!
 After logging in, we now have a ``REMEMBERME`` cookie.
 Let's clear our session cookie to make sure it's working.
 When I refresh, my session is gone but I'm still logged in.
 Nice!
-Click anywhere on the web debug toolbar to get into the profile.
+Click anywhere on the web debug toolbar to get into the profiler.
 Next, click on the "Logs" tab.
 If you look closely, you can even see some logs for the remember me login process:

 .. code-block:: text